Duke Energy Corporation (DUK) Shares Up Despite Recent Market Volatility

 DUK’s Market Performance

-The stock of Duke Energy Corporation (DUK) has seen a -3.17% decrease in the past week, with a -8.47% drop in the past month, and a -4.26% fall in the past quarter.
-The volatility ratio for the week is 2.17%, and the volatility levels for the past 30 days are at 2.01% for DUK.
-The simple moving average for the last 20 days is -4.85% for DUK stock, with a simple moving average of -8.55% for the last 200 days.
+DUK stock saw a decrease of 0.18% in the past week, with a monthly decline of -5.94% and a quarterly a decrease of -4.32%.
+The volatility ratio for the week is 2.00%, and the volatility levels for the last 30 days are 1.98% for Duke Energy Corporation (DUK).
+The simple moving average for the last 20 days is -1.84% for DUK stock, with a simple moving average of -6.25% for the last 200 days.

 Analysts’ Opinion of DUK